linux-system-roles/network/README.md

 ### `ethtool`

-The ethtool settings allow to enable or disable varios features.
+The ethtool settings allow to enable or disable various features.
 The names correspond to the names used by the `ethtool` utility.
 Depending on the actual kernel and device, changing some features might not be supported.